lalrpop/lalrpop/doc/src/lexer_tutorial/003_writing_custom_lexer.md

 ```

 `Loc` is typically just a `usize`, representing a byte offset into the input
-string.
+string; it must implement `Debug`, `Clone`, and `Default`, where its `Default`
+value represents the initial parsing location.
 Each token is accompanied by two of them, marking the start and end
 positions where it was found. `Error` can be pretty much anything you choose.
 And of course `Tok` is the meat of the stream, defining what possible values
 the tokens themselves can have.
 Following the conventions of Rust iterators,